About the Author

-I grew up in the west Texas town of Big Spring.
-It's a place known mostly for its hot and dry climate, constantly running oil pumps, and bad drinking water.
+The small West Texas town of Big Spring where I grew up was a place known mostly for its hot and dry climate, constantly running oil pumps, and bad drinking water.

-Vanessa and I got married in December of 1996, and in the summer of the following year, I enlisted into the U.S. Air Force.
+Vanessa and I got married in December of 1996, and in the summer 1997, I enlisted into the United States Air Force.

-In June of 2017 we retired from the military, and I immediately enrolled into college to pursue a degree in teaching.
-Becoming a teacher has been a goal of since I was young.
-Hopefully, in the next few years, I'll be able to see myself reaching that goal.
+Shortly after retirement I enrolled into the College of Charleston at Charleston, South Carolina to try and complete a degree in Elementary Education with the intent of becoming a school teacher.
+Teaching has been a goal of mine since I was young and hopefully, in the next few years, I'll be able to see myself reaching that goal.

 My passion for teaching parallels my reason for starting this blog which is to make a positive impact on the people I encounter, and hopefully inspire positive change in my corner of the world.

 I feel strongly, that if I can accomplish that goal, then the potential exists for it to make a greater impact in the "bigger picture."
 To be the one small flame that could possibly provide warmth and light for the rest of the world.